 Frozen took in over$1.2 billion at the worldwide box office.
 It also won two Oscars, so Frozen is definitely one of Disney’s greatest movies of all-time.
 The soundtrack for Frozen is wonderful, with “Let It Go,” sung by the character Elsa, being the proverbial cherry on top.
 (Although, Anna, played by Kristen Bell, is my favorite.)

-The Frozen sing-along got me thinking about other Disney sing-along movies that would be perfect for belting the best tunes, and just plain having fun.
-Here are my top 5 Disney sing-along movies.
+The Frozen sing-along got me thinking about other Disney sing-along movies I love.
+Here are my top 5 Disney sing-along movies with YouTube videos to jog your memory (if you even need that).

 The Little Mermaid